mmarti3600/FXCM-Java/Introduction.md

 represents an FXCM accounts properties at the time the message was generated.
 When it is a part of a batch responsethe RequestID can be used to match against the RequestID received from the IGateway.

 **ExecutionReport:**
-This class represents an orders status in the system.
+This class represents an orders status in the system.
 When it is a part of a batch response the RequestID can be used to match against the RequestID received from the IGateway.

 **PositionReport:**
 This class is used to represent a positions status in the FXCM system.
 When it is a part of a batch response the RequestID can be used to match against the RequestID received from the IGateway.